-It is fairly obviously that our most commonly asked question is how much does a food truck actually cost but truth be told, it is not the most straight cut question.
-There is a common misconception in the Australian mobile food industry that it’s cheap and easy to enter.
+Our most commonly asked question is “how much does a food truck cost?”
+Truth be told, it is not an easy question to answer.
+There is a common misconception in the Australian mobile food industry that it is cheap and easy to enter.
 This is not the case.
-The misconception comes from a range of factors, however Chinese-made ‘food trucks’ and ‘food trailers’ are a large contributor with their dirt-cheap products.
-Time and time again these products have proven to be time-wasting pieces of junk.
-We encourage all our customers to do their research, so that they aren’t left with a non-compliant, falling apart, heap of mess.
+The misconception comes from a range of factors, however poorly designed and manufactured ‘food trucks’ and ‘food trailers’ are a large contributor due to low quality materials and safety standards.
+We encourage all our customers to do their research, so they aren’t left with a low-quality, non-compliant mobile unit.

 Cab Chassis: $20,000 – $60,000

 If you are sourcing your own cab chassis, then you may opt to save some coin and go for a second hand option.
 Do your research and consult with industry experts regarding the requirements of the truck.
 Saving money in this department is viable, there are many great second hand options.
 Some people may say this option is buying someone else’s problem, thus if you choose to go for a brand-new cab then expect the price of your food truck to dramatically increase.
 By going with a reputable manufacturer, you may receive a considerable fleet discount you wouldn’t get walking off the street.

 This is an optional cost, however, it can make the biggest difference when it comes to marketing and brand recognition.
 You can save this cost by not wrapping your food truck or using a cheaper option like logo stickers OR you can get an epic wrap that will make you stand out in the crowd.

 There are many elements to this cost.
 Each food truck set-up is different depending on your food and menu.
 Ultimately this price will come down to the quality of the equipment.
 Don’t be fooled, domestic equipment is a NO GO ZONE.
 Do your research and find the type of quality, commercial equipment you desire.